 The Brethna's survivance lies in its refusal to be reduced.
 Modern protocol authors can learn from this: not all systems should be parsable.
 Some truths must remain relational, non-indexable, and lineage-bound.

 What the Brethna preserved was not simply law, but an architecture of semantic resistance.
 Its refusal to be fully searchable was a form of sovereignty.
+When we design systems today that resist total categorisation—systems that require context, relationship, or embodied knowledge to access—we are not failing at organisation.
+We are choosing preservation over extraction.